pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     `torch.linspace`, `torch.logspace` and `torch.range` that have the
     `layout` argument as well.
 We excluded these functions here because these are likely never used for creating sparse tensors.
-    See also point 13.2 below.
+    See also point 14.ii below.

 4. The fill value of a sparse tensor can be acquired via the `fill_value()` method that returns a strided `torch.Tensor` instance with the same dtype and storage location properties as the elements of the sparse tensor:

     - `A.fill_value().dtype == A.dtype`
     - `A.fill_value().device == A.device`

-    The fill value of a sparse non-hybrid tensor is a scalar tensor:
-    `torch.tensor(0, dtype=A.dtype, device=A.device)`.
+    See point 6 below for how the output of `fill_value()` method is computed.

 5. The fill value of a hybrid sparse tensor has the same shape as the dense part of the tensor.